shadowmoose/PoE-Store-Indexer/README.md

 # Poe-Store-Indexer [![Build Status](https://travis-ci.com/shadowmoose/PoE-Store-Indexer.svg?branch=master)](https://travis-ci.com/shadowmoose/PoE-Store-Indexer)
+To view a serachable index of all the PoE MTX Store data this poject could find, go [here](https://shadowmoose.github.io/PoE-Store-Indexer/web/index.html).

 Pulls as many of the Path of Exile microtransaction store sale items as it can find, and compiles them into a JSON data structure.

 The output data attempts to generate nightly, and can be found here: https://gist.github.com/Shadow-Bot/c5b9e22d36cd9b08329b97a9aaa19746